cisco/ChezScheme/IMPLEMENTATION.md

    instruction-selection pass, where an instruction may require a register argument; and

- * pre-colored unspillable variables, each which must be allocated to a specific real register; these are introduced by a backend where an instruction may require an argument in a specific registers.
+ * pre-colored unspillable variables, each of which must be allocated to a specific real register; these are introduced by a backend where an instruction may require an argument in a specific registers.